Text Size

 SELECT WORKS

-Haven (2022), shortlisted for the Dublin Literary Award (the most valuable prize for a single work of fiction in English), is an adventure story about the first three people to set foot on the island now known as Skellig Michael, around the year 600: a scholar-priest called Artt who has a dream telling him to leave the sinful world behind and find an isolated spot to found a monastery, and young Trian and old Cormac who agree to follow him into the unknown.
+Haven (2022), shortlisted for the Dublin Literary Award, is an adventure story about the first three people to set foot on the island now known as Skellig Michael, around the year 600: a scholar-priest called Artt who has a dream telling him to leave the sinful world behind and find an isolated spot to found a monastery, and young Trian and old Cormac who agree to follow him into the unknown.

 Set in Dublin during the Great Flu pandemic in 1918 (and written before COVID-19), The Pull of the Stars (2020) is about a nurse midwife, a doctor and a volunteer helper living through three days in a maternity quarantine ward.
 I adapted it for its world premiere on stage at Gate Theatre Dublin in 2024.